 2009 2010

-lollars in Isands)
+(U.S. d ollars in

+thous sands)

-Audit fees (1) - 1,220
+Audit fees(1) 1,220

-Audit-related fees(2) - -
+Audit-related fees(2)

-Tax Fees (3) - 50
+Tax Fees (3) 50

-Total 1,270
+Total = 50 1,270

 - (1) Audit Fees are defined as the standard audit work that needs to be performed each year in order to issue opinions on our consolidated financial statements and to issue reports on our local statutory financial statements.
 Also included are services that can only be provided by our auditor, such as auditing of nonrecurring transactions and implementation of new accounting policies, reviews of quarterly financial results, consents and comfort letters and any other audit services required for US Securities and Exchange Commission or other regulatory filings. - (2) Audit Related Fees include those other assurance services provided by the independent auditor but not restricted to those that can only be provided by the auditor signing the audit report.
 These fees comprise amounts for services for Sarbanes Oxley 404 controls design effectiveness review. - (3) Tax Fees include those tax services provided by the independent auditor for tax compliance, tax advice and tax planning.